The Gunny Sack

 Next, use the tip of a small offset spatula to make lines around the cake and a spiral on the top of the cake.
 Hold the tip of the offset spatula in the frosting and turn the cake turntable until you get back to where you started.
 Continue making lines, moving up the cake after each one.
 To make the spiral on the top of the cake, hold the tip of the spatula at an angle along the edge of the cake, turn the cake turntable while slowly moving the spatula to make smaller and smaller spirals ending in the center.

-Sprinkle some all three colors of cake crumbs on the top of the cake.
+Sprinkle some of all three colors of cake crumbs on the top of the cake.
 Use a fork to move them around and spread them out.

 One of the joys of frosted cakes is that you don’t know what you are going to get when you cut into them.
 The three colored layers in this Sweetheart Cake look so pretty with the white frosting and cake crumbs on top!